-- 5. Site Assembly & Development In order to activate strategically located properties, TIRZ #3 may place properties under option and work towards developing proposals for development, then assist in acquisition and development of the properties.
+- 5. Site Management & Development In FY 2017 and 2018, TIRZ #3 will develop a program to facilitate activation of vacant properties within the Zone and propose to City Council adoption of a downtown vacant building ordinance.
+The program will establish minimum requirements for vacant properties and designate registered properties as eligible for incentives or emergency funding.
+Funding will be allocated to establish and administer the program. - In order to activate strategically located properties, TIRZ #3 may place properties under option and work towards developing proposals for development, then assist in acquisition and development of the properties.
 Additionally, the Zone may purchase properties outright for redevelopment and dispose of properties, if approved by the Board. - Under this initiative, funding may also be expended for stabilization or redevelopment of public, cultural and/or historic properties. - 6.
 Parking Study & Development- In key locations where parking is undersupplied or inadequately distributed, the Zone can assist in providing public parking facilities such as on-street spaces or off-street lots and structures.
-TIRZ #3 will contribute up to \$100,000 for a study in FY 2016 in order to develop a strategic approach for parking in the Downtown.
-Additionally, the Zone may support any efforts City may undertake for appropriate parking management infrastructure such as meters, structured lots and occupancy monitoring systems. - 7.
-Traffic Pattern Study & Streetscapes TIRZ #3 may contribute to studies for traffic movement and improvements in roadway infrastructure (repaving, repair, widening, redesign), traffic management infrastructure (signals, signs), and beautification (landscaping in medians, special lighting, etc.).
-In FY 2016, The Zone will contribute up to \$150,000 for a traffic pattern study as the first phase of this initiative.
-Additionally, pedestrian accommodations and streetscapes will be a priority. - 8.
+TIRZ #3 will conduct a study in FY 2016 in order to develop a strategic approach for parking in the Downtown and fund implementation steps.
+Additionally, The Zone may support any efforts City may undertake for appropriate parking management infrastructure such as meters, lot improvements, structured garages and occupancy monitoring systems.

+- 7. Traffic Pattern Study & Streetscapes TIRZ #3 may contribute to studies for traffic movement and improvements in roadway infrastructure (repaving, repair, widening, redesign), traffic management infrastructure (signals, signs), and beautification (landscaping in medians, special lighting, etc.) The Zone will contribute up to \$150,000 for a traffic pattern study as the first phase of this initiative.
+Additionally, pedestrian accommodations and streetscapes will be a priority.
+Funds may also be expended on implementation of infrastructure improvements, as budgeted. - 8.
 Other Programs & Initiatives TIRZ #3 will develop other programs and initiatives that will be presented to the Board for approval, during the life of the Zone.
-In FY 2017, the following initiatives are being added: - Downtown Management District Bike Share Initiative - Downtown Management District Expanded Scope of Services. - 9.
+In FY 2017 Each year, the following initiatives are being added: - FY 2017 Downtown Management District Bike Share Initiative - FY 2017 Downtown Management District Expanded Scope of Services - FY 2018 Downtown Management District Cultural District Plan, TIRZ #3 Incentive Programs, registration process for downtown vacant building program, Streetscape Safety & Right of Way Improvement Program and Off-Street Parking Improvement Program. - FY 2019- Unified brand implementation and expanding organizational and operational capacity. - 9.
 Management & Professional Services- Zone funds will compensate for the costs of ongoing administration of the Zone, including but not limited to accounting, legal services, consulting services, document production and maintenance, and other administrative costs.
 These costs were originally estimated at \$50,000 per year for the 20-year life of the Zone, but to date the only dollars expended have been for state reporting requirements.
 Staff plans to strategically engage outside resources to evaluate revenue projections and continue to develop innovative, effective programs.